Zacon7/VINet/README.md

->non-official PyTorch implementation of VINet[1]

-(Whole project are still under construction.)
+> This is a non-official PyTorch implementation of VINet[1] forked from [https://github.com/HTLife/VINet](https://github.com/HTLife/VINet).
+Aim of this repository is to update version written by HTLife and improve the documentation.
+Project are still under construction.

 # Installation